THE DHARMA FLOWER SUTRA SEEN THROUGH

 They will all be endowed

-along with the six extensions of ordinary mental proficiencies.
+along with the six extensions

-Also these intellectual seekers (shômon, shrâvaka)
+Also, these intellectual seekers (shōmon, shrāvaka)

 will be imposing in their dignity.

-As for the bodhisattvas
+As for the bodhisattvas,

-with determination to make energetic progress
+to make energetic progress

-in their Buddha wisdom
+in their Buddha wisdom,

-they will never regress from their endeavours.
+they will never regress

-When the Tathâgata of the Perfumes
+When the Tathāgata of the Perfumes

-of Tamâla and Sandalwood
+of Tamāla and Sandalwood

-passes into the extinction of nirvana,
+passes into the extinction

-the period in which his Dharma will remain correct
+the period in which his Dharma

 so that other people

-will be able to be enlightened through it (shohô)
+will be able to be enlightened through it (shohō),

-will go on for forty kalpas
+will go on for forty kalpas.

-and the period in which his Dharma
+And the period in which his Dharma

-will become a ceremonial semblance and a routinization
+will become a ceremonial semblance

-will perpetuate for another forty kalpas.
+for another forty kalpas.

-All my disciples whose virtue inspires respect
+All my disciples

-who are five hundred in number
+who are five hundred in number,

 will receive the announcement

-of their future attainment of Buddhahood
+of their future attainment

 which will be in ages to come.

-All of you will become enlightened
+All of you will become enlightened,

-just as the cause and karmic circumstances
+just as the cause

 are embedded in your lives and mine.

-This I must explain further
+This I must explain further,

 so you must listen carefully.

-The Oral Transmission on the Meaning of the Dharma Flower Sutra points out that the cause and karmic circumstances that are embedded in our lives refer to a psychological depth which in the Buddha teaching of Shākyamuni was expressed in terms of a period of time in the far distant past that would be as impossible to calculate as the number of particles of dust that would be left if one were to grind into powder three thousand universes.
-[Would this allude to the origins of some kind of life incarnate in the cosmos?]
+The Oral Transmission on the Meaning of the Dharma Flower Sutra (Ongi Kuden) points out that the cause and karmic circumstances that are embedded in our lives refer to a psychological depth, which, in the Buddha teaching of Shākyamuni, was expressed in terms of a period of time in the far distant past that would be as impossible to calculate as the number of particles of dust that would be left if one were to grind into powder three thousand universes.

 In the term “cause and karmic circumstances”, the word “cause” which permits us to open up our inherent Buddha nature is likened to the seeds of a plant.
-The “karmic circumstances” refer to a psychological depth that is defined as being the inaccessible remote past.
-Thus the idea of cause and its karmic circumstances implies the mythological parable of the sowing of the seeds of enlightenment by the Buddha Daitsû Chishô (Mahâbhijña Jñânâbhibu) in the seventh chapter of the Dharma Flower Sutra.
-Now Nichiren and those that follow him reverently recite Nam Myôhô Renge Kyô which means to devote our lives to and found them on (Nam) the Utterness of the Dharma [entirety of existence] (Myôhô) [that is in this case is the ever-present infinite in time] permeated by the underlying white lotus flower-like mechanism of the interdependence of cause, concomitancy and effect (Renge) in its whereabouts of the ten realms of dharmas (Kyô).
+The “karmic circumstances” refer to a psychological depth that is defined as being the inaccessible, remote past.
+Thus, the idea of cause and its karmic circumstances implies the mythological parable of the sowing of the seeds of enlightenment by the Buddha Universally Pervading Superlative Wisdom (Daitsū Chishō, Mahābhijñā Jñānābhibhū), in the Seventh Chapter of the Dharma Flower Sutra (Hokke-kyō).

-“Are embedded” could be applied to the parable of the Buddha Daitsû who lived in the age of the unimaginably distant past.
-The seeds of enlightenment are Nam Myôhô Renge Kyô.
+“Are embedded” could be applied to the parable of the Buddha Universally Pervading Superlative Wisdom (Daitsū Chishō, Mahābhijñā Jñānābhibhū) who lived in the age of the unimaginably distant past.
+The seeds of enlightenment are Nam Myōhō Renge Kyō.
 “The cause and karmic circumstances” are the intrinsicality of the seeds of enlightenment and psychologically stimulating them.

 The intention of the teaching of the original archetypal state refers to the intrinsicality of the seeds of enlightenment.
-This is a depth in our own minds which in the India of Shākyamuni was expressed as the unbelievably uncountable grains of dust that would amount to the granules that would be left over if someone were to grind five hundred universes from their respective big bangs to their big crunches into powder.
-This refers to the ever-present infinite in time and the quintessence of life itself.
-This means that through the psychological stimulation of this cause, which is the real concept of the Utterness of the Dharma (Myôhô), we are able to attain to the path of the Buddha.
+This is a depth in our own minds, which, in the India of Shākyamuni, was expressed as the unbelievably uncountable grains of dust that would amount to the granules that would be left over if someone were to grind five hundred universes from their respective inception to their cessation.
+This refers to the ever-present infinite in time (kuon ganjo) and the quintessence of life itself.

 is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 2.5 Canada License